linode/terraform-provider-linode/docs/resources/image.md

 * `tags` - (Optional) A list of customized tags.

-* `regions_to_replicate` - (Optional) A list of regions that customer wants to replicate this image in.
+* `replica_regions` - (Optional) A list of regions that customer wants to replicate this image in.
 At least one valid region is required and only core regions allowed.
-Existing images in the regions not passed will be removed.
+Existing images in the regions not passed will be removed. **Note:** Image replication may not be available to all users.

 - - -